Preoperative care for diabetic patients

 Your doctor will tell you how to give your child any diabetes medicine.
 It may not be the same as usual.
 Each child is different.
 If you don't get instructions about your child's medicines, ask your doctor what to do.
 And make sure to ask about anything you don't understand.

-How do you prepare for surgery when you have diabetes?
+How do you prepare for your child's surgery when your child has diabetes?

 Preparing for surgery

-• Check your blood sugar often in the hours before the surgery.
+• Check your child's blood sugar often in the hours before the surgery.

 • Understand exactly what surgery is planned, along with the risks, benefits, and other options.